 WHAT CAN I EXPECT FROM OUR INITIAL SESSION?

-An opportunity to get to know one another, discuss your concerns, and clarify your goals moving forward.
+An opportunity to get to know one another, discuss your issues, and clarify your goals moving forward.
 You’ll be able to get a sense of my personality and approach to therapy, see if we’re a good fit, and hopefully feel relieved after sharing your feelings.
-If it’s not quite what you’re looking for, I’ll research and provide a few referrals for you.
+If it’s not quite what you’re looking for, I’ll provide several referrals for you.

 HOW OFTEN SHOULD I COME AND FOR HOW LONG?

 Sessions should be scheduled weekly, as patterns of negative thought and behavior are difficult to effectively address and modify otherwise.
 Specific issues with a brief history can be addressed in as few as 8-12 sessions, while long-term issues such as chronic anxiety, low self-esteem, or lack of fulfillment will likely need more time and reevaluation.

 If you’re able to provide 24-hour notice, I can offer your appointment to another client.
 If not (with the exception of emergency or ability to reschedule during the same week), you will be charged for our time in full.

 HOW DO YOU FEEL ABOUT SELF-HELP BOOKS, GROUPS, AND SEMINARS?

 I believe they can be excellent resources for support, especially groups, as they provide identification and accountability.
 However, thousands of books and seminars have been written and created, with more coming every day, because people continue to seek just the right answer for their needs.
 What's missing is what makes therapy unique and so valuable: The opportunity to address your needs in depth and in detail, and develop specific and personalized solutions for your life.

 CAN’T I JUST TALK TO A CLOSE FRIEND OR FAMILY MEMBER INSTEAD OF A THERAPIST?